Farm & Fireside

 Farm & Fireside was a semi-monthly national farming magazine that was established in 1877 and was published until 1939.
+From 1909 to 1916 its editor was the author Herbert Quick.
 It was based in Springfield, Ohio.

 It was the original magazine for what eventually became the Crowell-Collier Publishing Company.
-In February 1930, it was renamed The Country Home in an attempt to compete with Better Homes and Gardens.
+It was renamed The Country Home in an attempt to compete with Better Homes and Gardens, with the issue of February 1930.
+The reasons behind the name change were given in the January 1930 issue.
+It stated that modern-day farmers are taking on a wider range of interests to improve their quality of life.
+Hence, they want more articles on household tips and entertainment.